d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 ## Task 13
 Remove all folders starting from the school-directory

+?> <i class="fa-solid fa-circle-info"></i> Some Tasks require a second user on your installation.
+Execute `sudo useradd -m johndoe` to create the new user Execute `sudo passwd johndoe` to set a password for the new user

 ## Task 14
 Navigate using absolute-path syntax into the home folder of the user named 'johndoe'